The Goal of Query Optimization

 Some of these factors are predetermined algorithms and heuristics inside the Optimizer and beyond your control, but you can control and manipulate other factors by modifying the physical database design and by fine tuning your queries.

-- Table layout
+- Table layout and view choices

 - The choice of whether a table has a primary [AMP] index or not

 - For a row-partitioned table, the choice of partitioning expressions